The beautiful Heart on the Hill building, a 36-unit apartment building for affordable living, is completed and being tenanted.

 This section of the LRCA website focuses on information related to the new building.
-Updates will be posted when new information is available.

 The project is called Heart on the Hill.